Dyalog/link/docs/Usage/index.md

 If your existing code is in a workspace rather than in text files, you should read the section on [converting a workspace to source files](WStoLink.md) before continuing.

 ## Saving your work
 Once a link is set up using [Link.Create](../API/Link.Create.md), you can work with your code using the Dyalog IDE exactly as you would if you were not using Link; the only difference being that Link will ensure that any changes you make to the code, using the Dyalog editor, within the `stats` namespace are instantly copied to the corresponding source file.

+The use of a source code management system like Git is recommended.
+I you do that, then you effectively save your work by doing a commit.

 !!!
 Note
 	In the context of this document, the term *Dyalog IDE* includes both the Windows IDE and the Remote IDE (RIDE), which is tightly integrated with the interpreter.

-Conversely, if you are new to Dyalog APL, and have a favourite editor, you can use it to edit the source files directly, and any change that you make will be replicated in the active workspace.
+Conversely, if you are new to Dyalog APL, and have a favourite editor, you can use it to edit the source files directly, and any change that you make will be replicated in the active workspace (assuming that a .NET File System Watcher is available).

 If you use editors inside or outside the APL system to add new functions, operators, namespaces or classes,  the corresponding change will be made on the other side of the link.
 For example, we could add a `Median` function to the namespace we created earlier: